eddie0329/custom-vue-i18n/README.md

 ## TODOS:

 1. Error handle for languages
-2. Lang settings with store data
+2. Reduce depth for i18n